bhunter2/PostFire_NDVI/README.md

 question(s) and/or objective(s) - How quickly (and where) does vegetation recover after landslides?
 We will use normalized differenced vegetation index (NDVI) to quantify vegetation recovery of a deep-seated landslide just south of Florence Oregon that occurred in 2017.

-Datasets you will use (with links, if available)
+Datasets we will use -  Landsat imagery

-Tools/packages you’ll need
+Tools/packages we will use - pandas, geopandas, xarray, matplotlib

-Planned methodology/approach
+Planned methodology/approach - NDVI analysis from satellite imagery over time.
+Then maybe K means clustering for parsing landscape into vegetated and unvegetated.

-Expected outcomes
+Expected outcomes - We will produce a percent vegetation cover of the landslide over time to track recovery after disturbance

 Any other relevant information, images/tables, references, etc.